dotnet/docs-maui/docs/windows/platform-specifics/index.md

 The following platform-specific functionality is provided for .NET MAUI views on Windows:

-- Detecting reading order from text content in <xref:Microsoft.Maui.Controls.Entry>, <xref:Microsoft.Maui.Controls.Editor>, and `Label` instances.
+- Detecting reading order from text content in <xref:Microsoft.Maui.Controls.Entry>, <xref:Microsoft.Maui.Controls.Editor>, and <xref:Microsoft.Maui.Controls.Label> instances.
 For more information, see [InputView Reading Order on Windows](inputview-reading-order.md).
 - Enabling tap gesture support in a <xref:Microsoft.Maui.Controls.ListView>.
 For more information, see [ListView SelectionMode on Windows](listview-selectionmode.md).
 - Enabling the pull direction of a <xref:Microsoft.Maui.Controls.RefreshView> to be changed.
 For more information, see [RefreshView Pull Direction on Windows](refreshview-pulldirection.md).
 - Enabling a <xref:Microsoft.Maui.Controls.SearchBar> to interact with the spell check engine.
 For more information, see [SearchBar Spell Check on Windows](searchbar-spell-check.md).